132 Aethra

 132 Aethra is a metallic asteroid and Mars-crosser on an eccentric orbit from the asteroid belt.
-It was discovered by James Craig Watson on 13 June 1873 in Ann Arbor, Michigan, and is the first Mars-crossing asteroid to be identified.
+It was discovered by James Craig Watson on 13 June 1873 at Angell Hall Observatory in Ann Arbor, Michigan.
+It is the first Mars-crossing asteroid to be identified.
 It subsequently became a lost asteroid, and was only rediscovered in December 1922.
 It is named after Aethra, the mother of Theseus in Greek mythology.

 Aethra measures approximately 43–44 kilometers in diameter and has a rotation period slightly longer than five hours.
 It is the largest and brightest of the Mars-crossers and is classified as an M-type asteroid under the Tholen classification scheme.
 Its surface is relatively reflective and is likely composed of various silicate, hydroxide, and iron-bearing minerals.

 History and naming

-Aethra was discovered by astronomer James Craig Watson on 13 June 1873 at Ann Arbor, Michigan.
+Aethra was discovered by astronomer James Craig Watson on 13 June 1873 at Angell Hall Observatory in Ann Arbor, Michigan.
 Its discovery, alongside that of 133 Cyrene, was announced in the journal Astronomische Nachrichten on 30 August.
+By 1874, the asteroid was named Aethra after the Greek mythological figure Aethra, mother of Theseus.
 Watson only obtained an observation arc of 22 days, insufficient to constrain its orbit very well.
 The usual method for calculating the orbits of asteroids discovered by Watson were inadequate due to Aethra's large orbital eccentricity, and the asteroid subsequently became lost.
-By 1874, the asteroid was named Aethra after the Greek mythological figure Aethra, mother of Theseus.

 On 12 December 1922, Aethra was rediscovered as 1922 NA by astronomer Benjamin Jekhowsky at Algiers Observatory.
 It was independently observed by G. Beljavsky on 19 December at Simeiz Observatory.
 Calculations of its orbit strongly indicated that it was the lost asteroid, and Aethra's recovery was announced in the journal Nature on 3 February 1923.
 In 1925, the system of provisional designation was changed to its current system.
 The Minor Planet Center (MPC) retroactively applied the new-style designations to those made before 1925, thus replacing 1922 NA with A922 XB.